arthurBricq/ros_robottle/README.md

 It works in pair with the [Robottle Python Package](https://github.com/arthurBricq/robottle_python_packages) where there are some helper functions and algorithms.

+Here is the documentation of the [first controller](doc/controller1.md)

 ## ROS Nodes

 Here is a description of the nodes we created for the robot.